 Students proficient in Mathematical Modeling should demonstrate the ability to

-- create mathematical models of empirical or theoretical phenomena in domains such as the physical, natural, or social science;
+- create mathematical models of empirical or theoretical phenomena in domains such as the physical, natural, or social sciences;

 - create variables and other abstractions to solve college-level mathematical problems in conjunction with previously-learned fundamental mathematical skills such as algebra;